firebase/firebase-unity-sdk/docs/readme.md

     - Messaging (Android): Provide the custom MessagingUnityPlayerActivity as a Java file instead of precompiling it.
 This is to better support changes with the UnityPlayerActivity in the Unity 2023 editor.
+    - Firestore: Added `Count()`, which fetches the number of documents in the result set without actually downloading the documents.

 ### 10.6.0
 - Changes